jrabello/lingress/README.md

 </div>

 -----------------
-Custom Implementetation of linear regression using gradient descent
+This project was created for siraj raval challenge(the math of inteligence).

-This project was created for my personal learning purposes, after watching a siraj raval video about linear regression and taking coursera course with professor andrew ng
+Week 0:

-https://github.com/llSourcell/linear_regression_live
+Custom linear regression using gradient descent: https://github.com/llSourcell/linear_regression_live